UPDATED: APRIL 27, 2023 | 2 MIN READ

 Receiving any moving violation, including speeding tickets, will cause an auto insurance increase.
 In some states, you can reduce the amount the policy will rise by taking a defensive driving course.

-Completing a defensive driving course in some states can keep driver’s license points from being added to your driver’s license.
+Completing a defensive driving course in some states, like New Jersey, can keep driver’s license points from being added to your driver’s license.
 Most of the time, these traffic schools are available online and, E once completed, are then reported to the Department of Motor Vehicles to be listed on your driving record.

 How long does a speeding ticket affect your car insurance rates?